sanic-org/sanic-guide/src/en/guide/how-to/orm.md

 ## SQLAlchemy

-Because [SQLAlchemy 1.4](https://docs.sqlalchemy.org/en/14/changelog/changelog_14.html) has addednative support for asyncio, Sanic can finally work well with sqlalchemy.
+Because [SQLAlchemy 1.4](https://docs.sqlalchemy.org/en/14/changelog/changelog_14.html) has added native support for `asyncio`, Sanic can finally work well with SQLAlchemy.
 Be aware that this functionality is still considered *beta* by the SQLAlchemy project.

 ---:1